simonbeirouti/mortgage.fishing-og/README.md

 ## Current ToDos

 - [x] Dynamically generate blogs from markdown files
-- [ ] Filter the blog posts through cartegories
+- [x] Filter the blog posts through cartegories
-- [ ] Fix title issue on blog pages
+- [ ] Fix metadata issue on blog pages
+- [ ] Create author pages
+- [ ] Filter the blog posts based on author
 - [ ] Deploy live version
 - [ ] Re-read content on blogging
 - [ ] Create a list of topics to create blog content on